 In Florida, notaries are authorized to attest to the trueness of photocopies of certain documents.
-Although commonly known as certified copies, the notary law refers to these documents as attested photocopies.
+Although commonly known as certified copy, the notary law refers to these documents as attested photocopies.
 A notary public may make attested photocopies if the following criteria, found in section 117.05(12) of the Florida Statutes, are satisfied.

 - The document must be an original document.
 A notary public cannot make an attested photocopy from a photocopy, or from another certified copy.